 Use a dull knife or the edge of a spoon to lift any solid mango pieces from the carpet.
 Do not rub because that will push the stain deeper into the fibers.
 Next, use a white paper towel or old white cloth to blot up as much of the liquid as possible.
 Try to work from the outside edge of the stain toward the center to keep the stain from spreading and getting larger.

-Mix a solution of one teaspoon dishwashing detergent with two cups of lukewarm water.
-Dip a white cloth, sponge, or paper towel into the solution, and blot the mango stain.
+Mix a solution of one teaspoon liquid dishwashing detergent with two cups of lukewarm water.
+Dip a white cloth, sponge or paper towel into the solution and blot the mango stain.
 Keep moving to a clean area of the cloth as the stain is transferred out of the carpet.
 When no more stain is transferred, dip a clean white cloth in plain water, and "rinse" by blotting the stain again.
-It is important to rinse the detergent out of the carpet because it can actually attract soil.
+It is important to rinse the detergent solution out of the carpet because it can actually attract soil.

-Allow the area to air dry away from direct heat, and vacuum to lift fibers.
+Allow the treated area to air dry away from direct heat and vacuum to lift fibers.

-Use the same cleaning solutions and techniques recommended for carpet to remove mango stains from upholstery.
-Take extra care to not over-wet the fabric because excess moisture in the cushions or filling can cause problems.
+Use the same cleaning solutions and techniques recommended for cleaning carpet to remove mango stains from upholstery.
+Take extra care to not overwet the fabric because excess moisture in the cushion filling can cause problems.
 Always allow the fabric to air dry away from direct heat and sunlight.

-If the upholstery is vintage or silk, blot up moisture, and then contact an upholstery cleaning specialist if you need more stain removal tips.
+If the upholstery is a vintage fabric or silk, remove any solids and blot up moisture then contact an upholstery cleaning specialist if you need more stain removal tips.